Choosing The Right Company

 While we do everything to keep our prices as low as possible, we do not cut corners with quality or safety.
 We use only the highest quality UL approved components available.

 Do the math and make an informed decision.
-All of our lights include multiple levels of safety backups and fuse redundancy.
+All of our lights include multiple levels of safety backups.
 This gives our customers the peace of mind knowing that they don’t have to worry about the potential consequences of a poorly made light.

 On top of that, we purchase the brightest bulbs available on the market, featuring top-quality underwater approved wire and the highest quality internal components.
 We are constantly working to improve our products, rather than make them cheaper.

 Reading about the cut-rate lights mentioned above may lead you to believe that the more money you spend the better the light you get.
 Unfortunately, it’s not that simple.

 There are other lights on the market that are substantially more expensive than ours.
 This is usually due to an expensive bulb cover of some kind.
 Whether a floating tube, bucket design, or sinking stub, these covers are all inherently flawed.
 The reason that they are on the market is because people assume that the lights are too delicate to go uncovered.

 The truth is that the HID bulbs used in our systems are built with heavy duty thick glass and are incredibly durable.
 These are not the flimsy household light bulbs that you are familiar with.

 Unfortunately, any time you put any barrier between the bulb and the water, you run into problems.
 First, covering the bulb automatically diminishes the light output, as the light has to pass through a translucent filter.
 This is especially true for colored lenses.